Temporary agency work

 • the place of work;

-Any clause in the labour supply contract stipulating that the user company is prohibited from hiring the temporary agency worker after the temporary work assignment is deemed null and void.
+Any clause in the labour supply contract preventing the user company from hiring the temporary agency worker after the temporary work assignment is null and void.

 Mandatory information